 How to get to the region?

 Three major airports serve the Dalmatian coast.
 Split airport is currently undergoing much-needed expansion.
 The new terminal building was opened in July 2019 and now the focus is on overhauling the old building.
 This will increase capacity from 2 to 3.5 million passengers per year.
 Dubrovnik also handles 3.5 million and they both have good international routes in Europe and beyond.
 Further north is the airport of Zadar; it currently handles 0.5 million passengers, mostly via Ryan Air, but this too is expanding to meet burgeoning demand in the region.
 All three airports have regular shuttle flights to the capital, Zagreb (Split 3/day – flight time 45mins, Dubrovnik 3/day – 60mins, Zadar 6/week – 40mins).

 Where to start?

 There are endless possibilities and endless sailing routes in Croatia.
-The country has 56 marinas and many more harbors and ports, a multitude of places to begin your journey.
+The country has 56 marinas and many more harbors and ports so there is a multitude of places to begin your journey.
 The best sailing opportunities on the Dalmatian Coast can be broken down into four main areas, reachable from several base marinas.
 Central Dalmatia can be accessed from two regions, Split and Šibenik.
 In the south there is Dubrovnik while in the north is Zadar. Šibenik is perfectly placed to visit both the north and central parts of Dalmatia.
 Which sailing route around Croatia would suit you best?

 There are lots of different possible paths around these islands, so check out the routes section of The Yacht Break.
 Selecting a yacht from the Split region will find boats located the base marinas of ACI Split, SCT Trogir, Marina Baotic – Seget Donji, or Marina Kaštela.

 Enough to justify many more trips!

-Obviously, there are endless places to explore and it is worth looking on the routes section of The Yacht Break website for more ideas of the recommended sailing routes in Croatia.
-That said, if you hire one of our skippers, it is good to remain flexible and rely on your skipper to guide you.
+Obviously, there are endless places to explore during your sailing holiday.
+It is worth looking on the routes section of The Yacht Break website for more ideas of the recommended sailing routes in Croatia.
+That said, if you hire one of our skippers, it is good to remain flexible and rely on them to guide you.
 They will use their experience to make the best of weather conditions and crowds.
-The skipper will help you tailor a route to take in some of the best sites, and endeavor to get you there ahead of the crowds.
+The skipper will help you tailor a voyage to take in some of the best sites, and endeavor to get you there ahead of the crowds.
 There are so many lovely locations to see, you may find yourself coming back year after year!